-Cite Them Right is an online guide (also available in print) designed to help students understand the importance of referencing accurately.
+Cite Them Right Online (also available in print) is designed to help students understand the importance of referencing accurately.
 It can be used to help cite and reference just about any source, in many of the styles you need.
 The Harvard at Newcastle style that is used across the University is based on the guidance in Cite Them Right.

 ZoteroBib is a simple referencing tool that helps you build a reference list without creating an account or installing any software.
 Paste in a website URL, book ISBN, article DOI, PMID or search by title, and you will be able to copy a formatted reference list to the clipboard to paste into your document.